eldoyle/PythonIntro/_episodes/05-ListsandIndexing.md

 {: .output}

 ### Accessing a range of objects with slicing (up to, but not inclusive)
-We can also use the same syntax to return a slice or subsection of the list.
+We can also use similar syntax to return a slice or subsection of the list.
 We separate the first and last indices for the items we want with a colon.
 Note that the second index is up to, but not inclusive.
 For example,
 ~~~
+areas = [6929.6, 8536.47, 11359.3, 17743.4]
 areas[0:2]
  ~~~
 {: .language-python}